Brum (TV series): Series 2 (1994)

-The second series of the show was first broadcast on Children's BBC in October 1994 and consisted of thirteen episodes with the runtime of each episode being increased to 15 minutes.
+The second series of the show was first broadcast on Children's BBC in October 1994 and consisted of 13 main episodes with the runtime of each episode being increased to 15 minutes.
 Toyah Wilcox reprised her role as the narrator.

-Most episodes of this series were later edited by the BBC in the late 90s cutting the length of the episodes down to 10 minutes to fit with the runtime of the first series.
+Most episodes of this series were later edited by the BBC in the late 1990s, reducing the feature length of the 26 episodes down to 10 minutes to fit with the runtime of the first series.
 These were broadcast until 2001.